zachvalenta/jvns.ca/source/_posts/2015-12-30-do-the-math-on-your-stock-options.markdown

 ---
 layout: post
-title: "Things you should know about stock options before negotiating an offer"
+title: "The minimum you should know about stock options before negotiating an offer"
 date: 2015-12-30 10:27:46 +0200
 comments: true
 categories: